bolorino/theatrewp/README.md

 * Organized and well structured information of Shows and Performances to facilitate their management and accessibility
 * Independent of the theme used in WordPress
 * Customizable
+* Translatable
 * Open to improvements and suggestions

 ToDo
 --------------
-* Plugin setup
+* Management of Sponsors per Show
 * Management of Press Releases
-* Management of Sponsors per Show
 * Translation into other languages

 Notes for developers/designers